rimonim/working_predictions/exploratory_analysis.md

 ![aggmod_01](figures/aggmod_0.png)

+While the `C` condition in Experiment 1.2 has by far the lowest RTs, the other two conditions in that experiment seems hardly different.
+They also seem quite a bit higher than the model expects them to be.

+Worst of all, a few of these groups look to be clustered.
+Especially the two Experiment 1 groups seem to be split along the y axis.
+Remember that `p_conditional` = 0.2 contains both `A`→ `Y` and `B`→ `X`, and `p_conditional` = 0.8 contains both `A`→ `X` and `B`→ `Y`.

 #### Model 1: Summed Parallel Predictions
 Maybe conditional probability is not the whole story.
 Context-clues in the real world often come at many levels of temporal and conceptual abstraction.
 For exmaple,